perfino Help

 "Ignored" means that filtered classes will be completely removed from the tree.

 When you add a filter by browsing in archives or connected VMs, it is compact by default.
-To change its type to ignored, edit the filter and change the drop-down in the edit dialog.
+To change its type to "ignored", edit the filter and change the drop-down in the edit dialog.

 Method sampling view